Siddharth2207/Eth-Pay/README.md

 # About ETH Pay

-Retail Venndors and Small Business(In India and US) cannot hold crypto-currencies on their balances because for volatality of crypto-currencies and imposing laws.
+Retail Vendors and Small Business(In India and US) cannot hold crypto-currencies on their balance sheet because for volatality of crypto-currencies and imposing laws.
-ETH-Pay solves this problem by instantly converting crypto payments to fiat currency with help of chainlink powered smart contract .
+ETH-Pay solves this problem by instantly converting crypto payments to fiat currency with help of chainlink powered smart contract without any KYC requirement and any kind of DEX being involved .
 The current version can make payments to any person with an UPI(Unified Payment Interface)Id .
 Futher versions will include multiple payment methods .

 # Note : The project is still work in progress .